HR Trends To Adjust to the New Normal: Maintaining Communication & Collaboration While Working From Home

 1. Find virtual collaboration tools

-2020 has seen tremendous growth in the utilization of online collaboration tools.
+2020 has seen tremendous growth in the utilisation of online collaboration tools.
 Companies are releasing new features and upgrades to keep up with demand.
 Explore incorporating some of these into work.
 Asana, Trello, Slack, Quip, CodingTeam are just some of the tools that ease communication, collaboration, and project management.
 Pay attention to which of these tools allow you to solve multiple problems at once, are easy to use, have strong privacy controls, and are compatible with the systems you already have in place.
 These tools can also act as a replacement for the physical spaces you created to encourage employees to come together.
 Consider them your virtual collision spaces.
 Leverage team and interest chat rooms.
 Just ensure that these groups are large enough to be inclusive but small enough to feel intimate.

 2. Train your employees